Skip to content

 Why Clearwater homes need standby power

-For a home with a medical device, an aging parent, or just a family trying to sleep through a July night with no AC, a multi-day outage isn’t an inconvenience — it’s an emergency.
-A permanently installed standby generator detects the outage and restores power automatically, usually within seconds, and runs for as long as Duke takes to come back.
+For a home with a medical device, an aging parent, or a short-term rental full of guests when the causeway closes, a multi-day outage isn’t an inconvenience, it’s an emergency.
+A permanently installed standby generator detects the outage and restores power automatically, usually within seconds, and runs for as long as Duke takes to bring the beach circuits back.

 See how installation works →